Social media and suicide: Cyberbullying

 There is substantial evidence that the Internet and social media can influence suicide-related behavior.
 Such evidence includes an increase in exposure to graphic content.
 A research study conducted by Sameer Hinduja and Justin Patchin found a correlation between cyberbullying and suicide.
 According to their findings, cyber-bullying increases suicidal thoughts by 14.5 percent and suicide attempts by 8.7 percent.
 Particularly alarming is the fact that children and young people under 25 who are victims of cyberbullying are more than twice as likely to self-harm and engage in suicidal behavior.
 Overall, teen suicide rates have increased within the past decade.This presents a significant public health concern, with over 40,000 suicides in the United States and nearly one million worldwide annually.

 Adolescents involved in cyberbullying often downplay its seriousness by calling it a joke or blaming the victim.
 These moral disengagement strategies can normalize harmful behavior and reduce feelings of guilt.
 This normalization may increase emotional distress and contribute to risks like depression and suicidal thoughts.

 Recent data from the Centers for Disease Control and Prevention reveals that 14.9 per cent of teenagers have experienced online bullying, while 13.6 per cent of teenagers have seriously attempted suicide.
 Both of these incidents are in increasing numbers in the United States.
 Furthermore, in numerous recent incidents, cyber-bullying led the victim to commit suicide; this phenomenon is now known as cyberbullicide.
 Many parents and children are unaware of the dangers and potential legal consequences of cyberbullying.
 As a response, anti-bullying regulations implemented by schools aim to prevent any form of bullying, including through technology, and protect students from online harassment.
 While some states have enacted laws against cyberbullying, there are currently no federal regulations addressing this issue.

 Social media's influence on suicide

 The media may portray suicidal behavior or language which can potentially influence people to act on these suicidal ideation.
 This may include news reports of actual suicides that have occurred or television shows and films that reenact suicides.

+A survey has found that suicide-risk individuals who went online for suicide-related purposes, compared with online users who did not, reported greater suicide-risk symptoms, were less likely to seek help and perceived less social support.

 Some organizations have proposed guidelines about how the media should report suicide.
 There is evidence that compliance with the guidelines varies.
 Some research showed that it is unclear whether the guidelines have successfully reduced the number of suicides.
 On the contrary, other research studies stated that the guidelines have worked in some cases.